leandher/Twitter-clone-flutter/README.md

-# mobile
+# Twitter Clone

-A new Flutter project.
+A new Flutter project to study purpose.

 ## Getting Started